 The coaching approach of an SLE to their support means that any development will be collaborative which will assure long-term, sustainable improvement by helping these in-school leaders to develop their own leadership capacity.

 The National Leader of Education Programme is at the heart of a school led system where schools take responsibility for improving student outcomes through school to school support.
 NLEs are successful Head teachers who work alongside other school leaders to drive forward improvements and build capacity to ensure that improvements can be sustained.

 The role of the NLE is to work outside their own school to increase the leadership capacity of other schools to help raise standards.
 Because their support role will often include members of their own staff, the school of a National Leader of Education is called a National Support School.

 You should contact an NLE if you want to improve performance at your school.
 They will meet with the Headteacher and senior staff from your school to discuss the challenges you face and what help is needed.
 Their work will be tailored in partnership with you.

 They can get involved in different ways, including:

 LLEs are experienced Headteachers who coach or mentor new Headteachers or Headteachers whose schools are in challenging circumstances.
 They work primarily one-to-one with another Headteacher and typical activities include:

 NLGs concentrate on developing school governance capacity and expertise.
 In some cases, they work in partnership with a national leader of education or a teaching school alliance.
 NLGs typical activities include:

-We are delighted to be able to be hosting the COASTAL CHALLENGE resources on the SCCTSP.
+We are delighted to be able to host the COASTAL CHALLENGE resources on the SCCTSP.